Metroid Prime Hunters: Reception

 Metroid Prime Hunters was given "generally favorable" reviews, according to Metacritic.
 Several reviews praised the amount of value that Metroid Prime Hunters offered on the Nintendo DS handheld video game console.
 GameZone considered the game phenomenal, and believed that it used the DS to its maximum potential regarding graphical ability and innovation.
 The Toronto Sun remarked that the graphics were big enough selling points on their own for the game, and The Press called Metroid Prime Hunters the best-looking game for the Nintendo DS.
 The Australian agreed that the graphics are "outstanding" and push the Nintendo DS to its limits, and The Independent asserted that Metroid Prime Hunters was perhaps the best first-person shooter ever for a handheld console.
 GamePro was surprised how Nintendo squeezed Hunters into a small DS cartridge.
 Despite a few "small quirks", the magazine noted that Hunters "is a very polished game".
-The Times concurred with these claims, noting that the touchscreen capability worked very vell on the system.
+The Times concurred with these claims, noting that the touchscreen capability worked very well on the system.

-Game Revolution admired the "high-quality work" found in the game's production design and smooth online play.
+GameRevolution admired the "high-quality work" found in the game's production design and smooth online play.
 1UP.com asserted that fans of the Metroid series should recognize the technical achievements that the game showcases.
 GamesRadar lauded Metroid Prime Hunters' gameplay, and believed that the game was strictly for hardcore gamers "who live for fragfests".
 Convinced that making a Metroid game different from its slow-paced adventure predecessors into a "nail-biting wrecking ball" was a "risky trick", they appreciated the results.
 Both GameSpot and Game Informer enjoyed the game's "worthwhile" and "electrifying" multiplayer mode.
 Nintendo Power praised the game as a "new-school, action-packed" game that makes a "great addition to the growing collection of Wi-Fi titles", and The Guardian claimed the game's multiplayer aspect as their favorite feature.
 The Sunday Times wrote that Metroid Prime Hunters does a "staggering job" of replicating the style of previous Metroid Prime games.